anisbet/pipe/Readme.md

   -f - Modify character in string based on 0-based index.
   -F - Format column value into bin, hex, or dec.
   -7 - Stop search after n-th match.
-  -i - Output all lines, but process only if -g or -G match.
+  -i - Output all lines, but process only if -b, -B, -C, -g, -G, -z or -Z match.
   -5 - Output all -g 'any' keyword matchs to STDERR.
   -Q - Output 'n' lines before and after a '-g', or '-G' match to STDERR.
   -m - Mask specified column values.